What are stinging insects?

 Stinging insects like bees, wasps, and hornets are outdoor pests that often find their way onto our properties, to either nest or search for food.
 These insects pose a danger to people due to the venom-filled stingers they have extending from their abdomens.

 As important as it is to avoid contact with stinging insects, it is also important to remember that they are eco-important pests.
 Stinging insects feed on nuisance insects helping to control their populations.
 Bees and other species help to pollinate crops, flowers, and plants.
-Some of the most common species of stinging insects living in our area of North Carolina include carpenter bees, bumblebees, paper wasps, yellow jackets, and hornets.
+Some of the most common species of stinging insects living in our area of Belews Creek North Carolina, and surrounding areas, include carpenter bees, bumblebees, paper wasps, yellow jackets, and hornets.

 Are stinging insects dangerous?